Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousChild/rescueBreathingChild.md

 - Do not poke your fingers or any other object deep into the child’s throat.
 If you do, you run the risk of pushing an object further in.

 - If you don't see an object, reposition the child's head and try another rescue breath.

-# STEP 8: CALL 9-1-1
+## CALL 9-1-1

 ![Alt text](/Images/AdultCPR/adultCPR2.jpg)